 And he smoked.
 The stump of a pipe he held tight in his teeth and the smoke encircled his head like a wreath (the Surgeon General would not approve).
 He was dressed all in fur from his head to his foot (PETA would not approve) and his clothes were tarnished with ashes and soot (Mrs. Santa would not approve).
 With a lumpy sack over his shoulder, he looked like a homeless person.

 I asked Santa Claus if the public’s fear of crime had changed how he did his job.

-“The increased use of car and home burglar alarms makes my journey tougher, I must say,” Santa said.
+“The increased use of car and home burglar alarms makes my journey tougher, I must say,” Santa told me.
 “As you know, my miniature sleigh and eight tiny reindeer make such a clatter, they set off every car alarm on the block.”

 Fortunately, Santa looks like a right jolly old elf, so the police officers have to laugh, in spite of themselves.
 A wink of his eye and a twist of his head give the people who thought they were being robbed the knowledge that they had nothing to dread.

 “I once had my sleigh and reindeer stolen while I was in a home setting up the toys, and I must admit that I paused to enjoy the milk and cookies that a child left me,” Santa said.
 “But with some kindly police officer’s help, I was able to recover the sleigh and reindeer rather quickly.
 You see my lead reindeer has a bright red nose and we were able to spot him from about three blocks away.”